zoffixznet/Note4-Pics/README.md

 ## Usage

-Just connect your phone via USB and call run get-pics.pl.
+Just connect your phone via USB and run `get-pics.pl`.
 By default, it will retrieve all the pics you've taken in the past hour.

 You can use `-days` flag to retrieve pics taken in the past day.